|San José State University|

 So roughly the proper pronunciation of rødgrød med fløde would be as if it were spelled hreuth ghreuth midth fleuduh, noting that the th is the sound in other and not the sound in Ruth.

 Rødgrød med fløde was available in the U.S. as a product called Danish Dessert.
 I made it for my children, Sam and Storm, and tried to called it by its Danish name.
 However I did not know the proper pronunciation and called rude grude met flude.
-Sam and Storm like it and later Sam asked "Could we have so more of that Rude Nude Miss Flude?"
+Sam and Storm like it and later Sam asked "Could we have some more of that Rude Nude Miss Flude?"

 HOME PAGE OF Thayer Watkins